polypiel/pickitup/doc/uc_pickup.md

-# Use Case: New Pickup
+# Use Case: Picking up a coin

 ## Description
 Registering the pick up of a cent is the paramount behaviour of the system.